biscon/kotlinworkshop/kotlin.md

 ```

 #### Number conversions
-Unlike Java **DO NOT** use casts to convert between number formats, instead use to family of to*() functions defined
+Unlike Java **DO NOT** use casts to convert between number formats, instead use the family of to*() functions defined
-on all number types:
+on all numeral types:

 - toByte(): Byte
 - toShort(): Short